The Big Business of Marijuana in the United States

 Pizza ‘loaded’, lobster dessert ‘placed’, baked brownies, tartlets of ‘it’, sodas ‘put’ and of course, the popular ‘gummies’ are some of the edibles of ‘gourmet marijuana’ that the page of internet thepizzapusha.info in your menu.
 In an hour and a half and with a minimum order of $ 200, the party is served at home from 12 noon to 9 pm any day of the week.
 Dozens of web pages offer sophisticated services just by typing the word.

-It is the new era of a vast, expanding industry that has invaded the food and wellness market, and whose sales revenue is already generating $ 17.9 billion in the United States at its most recent 2020 tally.
+It is the new era of a vast expanding industry that has invaded the food and wellness market, with sales revenues already generating $ 17.9 billion in the United States at its most recent 2020 tally.
 According to Leafly.com, the site The world’s largest cannabis website, sales of marijuana in the country increased by 67% last year, motivated in large part by the harshness of the pandemic’s confinement.

 Cannabis has attracted the attention of the financial sector, industry and research.
 Traditional alcohol and tobacco corporations such as Constellation Brands, the company that owns Corona, and the Altria Group, which owns Marlboro, have entered the new market with multi-million dollar investments.